monero-ecosystem/monero-GUI-guide/README.md

 This document is meant to be updated continuously and **a new major release will be available whenever Monero publishes a new version of the GUI**.
 &nbsp;

-The guide is composed by several different markdown files (see the chaper 'structure').
+The guide is composed by several different markdown files (see the chapter 'structure').
 For simplicity, we have an easy-to-consult version:
 &nbsp;

 **[monero-GUI-guide.md](https://github.com/monero-ecosystem/monero-GUI-guide/blob/master/monero-GUI-guide.md)**